unistra/excalibur/docs/source/usage.rst

 For Query
 ---------

-The Query contains the data required by the PluginsRunner to select which process the app should select.
+The Query contains the data required by the PluginsRunner to select which process the app should use.

 For example, if you use this app in a web project, you could have a route like : ::